AdamPrzychodni/ai-enablement-tttr/task_1_solution_architect/docs/06_recommendations.md

 ### ### **Recommendation 3.1: Integrate Cost and ROI Estimation**
 * **What:** Enhance the recommendation engine to provide a rough estimate of the **cost** (software licenses, development hours) and potential **return on investment** (hours saved, increased donations, improved efficiency) for the proposed solution.
 * **Why:** This directly addresses the "nonprofit constraints" success factor.
 A solution is only useful if it's affordable and justifiable.
-Providing this information upfront is a game-changer for decision-making.
 * **How:** Fine-tune a model or create a specialized prompt chain that is fed data on software pricing, average freelance developer rates, and nonprofit impact metrics.

 ### ### **Recommendation 3.2: Multi-Agent Orchestration for Deeper Analysis**
-* **What:** As a long-term goal, evolve the architecture into a multi-agent system, as inspired by **HuggingGPT** (Shen et al., 2023).
+* **What:** As a long-term goal, evolve the architecture into a multi-agent system.
 A primary "Orchestrator Agent" would route problems to specialized agents like a "Fundraising AI Agent," a "Logistics Optimization Agent," or an "Impact Measurement Agent."
 * **Why:** Different nonprofit domains require deep, specialized knowledge.
 A multi-agent approach allows for far greater expertise and nuance than a single, general-purpose model can provide.
 * **How:**
     1. Develop specialized prompts and knowledge bases for each domain agent.